top of page

 Portrait by Nile Scott Studios

-I am developing a solo cabaret / religious sermon / powerpoint presentation called The Gospel According to Susan which critiques the gendered tropes of serial killers in TV, film and theatre.
-My Nonbinary Acting Methods workshop series began Spring 2022, supported in part by Company One Theatre's Education Department and a City of Boston Mayor's Office of Arts and Culture Grant as I develop my monograph, Fractals: Nonbinary Acting Methods.
+I wrote the book, music, and lyrics of an original, two-hander musical called The Gospel According to Susan, supported by the Emerson College Affiliated Faculty Development Fund, which critiques the gendered tropes of serial killers in TV, film and theatre.
+My writing on transgender inclusion and gender expansion in the theatre is featured in Milestones in Queer US Theatre and The Methuen Drama Book of Trans Plays, Volume 3: Young Adult Edition.
+I also offer my Nonbinary Acting Methods workshop series, which began Spring 2022, supported in part by a City of Boston Mayor's Office of Arts and Culture Grant as I develop my book, Fractals: Nonbinary Acting Methods.
 I am a first-generation college graduate, the child of the greatest fireman to have ever lived and a lawyer who never needed a law degree, the middle child between two sisters, and a juggler.

 Kitty Drexel, New England Theatre Geek

-"[Rezes's] every word, gesture and movement were right on target, perfectly timed and delivered for maximum effect, full of emotion, passion and humor.
-The success of the whole show was riding on...cardigan-clad shoulders, and [Rezes] came through magnificently."
+"...every word, gesture and movement were right on target, perfectly timed and delivered for maximum effect, full of emotion, passion and humor.
+The success of the whole show was riding on...cardigan-clad shoulders, and [Rezes] came through magnificently.'

 Rick Epstein, NJ.com